NitinBhatta/Ecommerce-App/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 *This is a self-built project to demonstrate my front-end development skills using HTML, CSS (Flexbox), and JavaScript.
 It is part of my portfolio to showcase to potential employers.*